 Rajen Devadason is a senior Malaysian financial planner.
 He is a Certified Financial Planner (CFP), a Securities Commission-licensed financial planner with Manulife Asset Management Services Berhad, and CEO of both general consultancy RD WealthCreation Sdn Bhd and sole proprietorship RD Book Projects.
-He has been interviewed repeatedly on BFM Radio in Malaysia along with other TV and print media.
-To gain a sense of his content and thoughts on financial planning and life you may listen to some of his BFM interviews here.
+He has been interviewed repeatedly on BFM Radio in Malaysia along with other TV and print media; and over the years has been invited to participate in numerous panel discussions on financial planning.
+Rajen has also been asked to moderate and chair such panels.
+He is often invited back by event organisers because of his engaging style that sets panel members and audiences at ease.
+His targeted questioning skills were largely honed during his earlier career as an award winning business journalist.
+To gain a sense of the quality and usefulness of Rajen’s content and thoughts on financial planning (and life) you may listen to some of his archived BFM interviews here.

-Rajen has written or co-written 10 books; he currently writes the weekly financial planning column for the New Sunday Times and the Christian financial planning column for Asia Beacon magazine.
-Rajen's professional services are sought after by English-speaking business owners, professionals and executives who wish to wisely prepare for retirement through domestic and global diversification, and to attain other major financial goals such as funding their children's tertiary education stints, succeeding at general wealth accumulation and - for seriously ambitious individuals - attaining Financial Freedom.
+Rajen has written or co-written 10 books; he currently writes the weekly financial planning column for the New Sunday Times.
+For many years he also wrote the Christian financial planning column for Asian Beacon magazine.
+Rajen's one-on-one professional services are sought after by English-speaking business owners, professionals and executives who wish to wisely prepare for retirement through domestic and global diversification, and to attain other major financial goals such as funding their children's tertiary education stints, succeeding at general wealth accumulation and - for seriously ambitious individuals - attaining Financial Freedom.

-Rajen's burning mission in life is to help high achievers take better care of their time, money, talent, and other resources, so they regain a sense of firm control over their lives.
+Rajen's burning mission in life is to help high achievers take better care of their time, money, talent, and other resources, to help them regain a sense of firm control over their lives.